Turmeric: Amazing Health Benefits and Many Cosmetic & Therapeutical Uses

 It will be unthinkable for any South-asian household to avoid using turmeric (Haldi) in its food preparation since it is one of the most widely used spices.
 Turmeric is cultivated since centuries extensively in most of the SAARC countries.
 Its plant belongs to Zingiberaceae family and known by vernacular names like Haridra (Sanskrit), Manjal (Tamil), Halood (Bengali), Pasapu (Telgu) and Haldi (Oriya).

 Common uses of turmeric (Curcuma longa) in the history find mention as a healing remedy besides condiment and textile dye.
 Its deep yellow-orange color, bitter peppery flavor and a mustard smell attributed to ingredient 'curcumin' makes it a choicest spice for preparation of curry.

 Turmeric as a spice is available in the powder form prepared from rhizome, a modified underground stem.
 It is boiled first and then dried and ground to make the turmeric powder.Turmeric provides color and taste to food.

-Researchers have opined that sustained consumption of turmeric in the diet at fairly low levels over time may protect against infection and keeping people healthy.
+Researchers have opined that sustained consumption of turmeric in the diet at fairly low levels over time may protect against infection and keep people healthy.